 Benefits and Learning Objectives

 During this course, you will:

-- share international stories and examples of successful community-driven responses to the pandemic, and other pressing issues;
+- Learn from international examples of successful community-driven responses to crises and opportunities.

-- practice participatory tools and methods for uncovering community assets and strengths virtually and in your own community;
+- Practice participatory and experiential tools and methods for uncovering community assets and strengths.

-- challenge and problematize the role of outside institutions in responding to citizen-led development, including NGOs, donors, and government agencies;
+- Problematize the role of outside institutions in responding to citizen-led development, including NGOs, donors, and government agencies.

 - Reliable internet access (high speed is recommended)